-Gloves don’t help a football player catch better, they just help in securing the football.
-If a player doesn’t have good catching skills, gloves will be no help to them.
+Gloves don’t help a football player catch better; they help secure the football.
+If a player doesn’t have good catching skills, gloves will help them.

-If you’re looking to play wide receiver, we recommend catching 100 passes a day in order to maximize your catching ability.
-Learn how the football fits the hands and how to best position your hands when catching a football.
+If you’re looking to play wide receiver, we recommend catching 100 passes a day to maximize your catching ability.
+Learn how the football fits the hands and best position your hands when catching a football.

-Supplementing in tennis balls in place of footballs can also help with a concentration of trying to catch the football.
+Supplementing tennis balls in place of footballs can also help concentrate on catching the football.
 We recommend doing all of these catching drills without gloves.
 This will help develop your natural ability to catch the football.

-Once you feel comfortable with catching a football without gloves, we then recommend you put gloves on your hands.
+Once you feel comfortable catching a football without gloves, we recommend putting gloves on your hands.

 Wide receivers should use football gloves to add to their ability to catch the football, not depend on them to catch the football.
-The reason we say this is because rain and snow often play a factor in football games.
+We say this because rain and snow often play a factor in football games.

-As noted here, football gloves should not be used in rain and snow, as they will actually hurt your ability to catch the football.
-When football gloves get wet, they become slick and tend to rip easier.
+As noted here, football gloves should not be used in rain and snow, as they will hurt your ability to catch the football.
+When football gloves get wet, they become slick and rip easier.

-Football gloves are a great addition for players who are already comfortable catching the football.
-They will help in aiding the catch, but will not fix a player’s ability to catch the football.
+Football gloves are an excellent addition for players who are already comfortable catching the football.
+They will help aid the catch but not fix a player’s ability to catch the football.